 What does the Bible say about end-of-life issues and how Christians should face death?

-See a video of Carrie Gordon Earll, Vice President of Government and Public Policy, discussing more on this topic here.
+Watch a video of Carrie Gordon Earll, Vice President of Government and Public Policy, discuss more on this topic.